 Early Notables of the McMakind family (pre 1700)

-in 1851.
-His...
-Another 70 words (5 lines of text) are included under the topic Early McMakind Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early McMakind Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McMakind family to Ireland